ljhopkins2/ljhopkins2.github.io/dispatch-map.md

 #### _What We Built_

 We used [Broadcastify](www.broadcastify.com) ("the world's largest source of Public Safety...live audio streams") as our source of archived dispatches.
-Because this process proved to be highly manual and time-consuming (in our own experience and that of previous projects we referenced), we developed the Broadcastify Archive Toolkit (BArT) to automate this process.
+Because this process proved to be highly manual and time-consuming (in our own experience and that of previous projects we referenced), we developed the Broadcastify Archive Toolkit for python to automate this process.
 We encourage future cohorts to leverage or iterate this tool to leapfrog the cumbersome manual download process.
-Documentation for BArT can be found in the [GitHub repo](https://github.com/ljhopkins2/broadcastify-archtk).
+Documentation for the toolkit can be found in the [GitHub repo](https://github.com/ljhopkins2/broadcastify-archtk).

 ### 02 Parse & Segment Audio